TimTam672/Olist-E-Commerce-Data-Analysis-Power-BI-Dashboard-Featuring-RFM-K-Means-NLP-and-SARIMAX-/README.md

 ## 📈 Track 3: Predictive Time-Series Forecasting (SARIMAX Model)

-To proactively navigate future shifts across macro product categories, we implemented a **SARIMAX (Seasonal Autoregressive Integrated Moving Average with Exogenous Regressors)** model, turning operational friction points into model parameters.
+To proactively navigate future shifts across macro product categories, I implemented a **SARIMAX (Seasonal Autoregressive Integrated Moving Average with Exogenous Regressors)** model, turning operational friction points into model parameters.

 ### 🛠️ Model Specification & Feature Engineering
-* **Exogenous Variables (External Drivers)**: Integrated **Weekend Ratio** and **Delivery Days** directly into the model to isolate how consumer purchasing patterns and courier lag affect transactional frequency.
+* **Exogenous Variables (External Drivers)**: Integrated **Weekend Ratio** and **Delivery Days** directly into the model to isolate how consumer purchasing patterns and courier lag affect revenue.
-* **Model Selection**: The **Media & Essentials** category achieved the **lowest AIC (Akaike Information Criterion)** score, rendering its sales predictions the most stable, reliable, and mathematically sound across the portfolio.
+* **Model Selection**: The **Media & Essentials** category achieved the **lowest AIC (Akaike Information Criterion)** score, rendering its revenue predictions the most stable, reliable, and mathematically sound across the portfolio.
-* **Growth Vector**: Time-series projections identify **Media & Essentials** as possessing the most dominant long-term growth trend compared to all other segments.
+* **Growth Vector**: Time-series projections identify **Media & Essentials** as possessing the most dominant long-term growth trend compared to all other product categories.

 ### 📊 Strategic Forecasting & Trend Insights
-* **🚀 Standout Performer (Media & Essentials)**: Projected to achieve a dominant **9.7% increase** in sales volume.
-Transaction velocity in this category is heavily influenced by **delivery speed**.
+* **🚀 Standout Performer (Media & Essentials)**: Projected to achieve a dominant **9.7% increase** in revenue.
+Revenue in this category is heavily influenced by **delivery speed**.
 * **🛡️ Resilient Core (Lifestyle)**: Demonstrates stable structural health, maintaining a steady and predictable momentum with a projected **1.3% growth**.
 * **⚠️ Declining Categories (Tech & Home)**:
   * **Tech & Gadgets**: Anticipated to experience the most significant contraction, dropping by **3.7%**.